 Roman cuisine aims to utilize all parts of the animal and the dish Coda alla Vaccinara provides the perfect example of this vision.
 This oxtail and vegetable stew incorporates the otherwise discarded parts of the animal and slow cooks, or braises, them together with vegetables and herbs in a tomato base.
 Once the stew is done cooking, the meat falls from the bone and the incorporated flavors can be enjoyed over pasta.
 You may see this dish on the menu as "quinta quarta" which literally means "the fifth-fourth" in Italian or, loosely, "leftovers."
 Coda alla vaccinara is one of the most famous dishes of Rome.

 It's a simple and delightful pasta dish can be found on trattoria menus throughout Rome—though it's more likely to be on the menu at casual eateries than at high-end restaurants.
-And some places prepare it tableside by mixing the steaming hot pasta on top of a wheel of pecorino so that the cheese melts into the spaghetti and coats the strands.
+And some places prepare it tableside by mixing the steaming hot pasta in a hollowed out wheel of pecorino so that the cheese melts into the spaghetti and coats the strands.
 While this spaghetti dish calls little else other than pecorino romano cheese and lots of black pepper, the presentation is elegant and no two chefs will agree on the same preparation technique.

 Carciofi, or artichokes, are grown throughout Italy (and never eaten out of season), making them a true Roman specialty in the spring.
 These young and tender chokes are prepared in several different ways in Rome.
 There's the Jewish way, alla giudia, where a giant artichoke is flattened and then deep-fried.
 And alla romana, where small artichokes are steamed with garlic, chopped herbs, including mint, and olive oil.
 In this style, the outer leaves and stem a trimmed away and the vegetable is soaked in acidic water (usually lemon water) before cooking.
 The tender end result is traditionally served room temperature accompanied with rustic bread to sop up the juices below.